adnanyangilic/nextjs13-crud-jsonserver/README.md

 # to install project's node_modules
 npm install
 #-------------
-# to run json-server in another cmd (see scripts section in package.json)
+# to run json-server in another cmd (see scripts section in package.json  "db": "json-server -p 5000 -w db.json")
 npm run db
 #-------------
 # to run project in development mode